msbit/tools/README.md

     mysql-root.sh

-Under Debian, Log into MySQL as the root user, using the specific maintainer user created at package install time.
+Under Debian, log into MySQL as the root user, using the specific maintainer user created at package install time.

 ## NPM Updates